PoProstuKrzysztof/PoProstuKrzysztof/README.md

  I'm Christopher, and I started my journey with programming since I enrolled on my unversity.

-It was hard at first, but after a while I have understand that everything can be achieved through hard work and discipline, and this is something crucial especially in coding.
-This not only had a positive effect on my software developing skills, but also on many other aspects of my life.
+It was challenging at first, but I eventually realized that everything is possible with dedicated effort and discipline, which is especially important with coding.
+This had a good impact on several aspects of my life, not just my software development abilities.

 My spare time is filled with programming, always having goal in my mind - creating useful, intuitive programs which could improve and make life easier.